 100% redundancy: backups of all (sub)systems which automatically chip in if and when needed

 Temperature mapping is to be executed at commissioning to validate the entire system.
 It needs to be in line with the CFD and needs to define any possible weak spots.

 In addition, pharmaceutical companies are often specific in safety measures and ethics.

 We are proud to have a worked for among others following companies:

 KLM Amsterdam Schiphol Airport: various cold stores for pharmaceuticals

-DSM Haarlem, The Netherlands, newly built 5000 pallet storage in 3 temperature zones
+MSD Haarlem, The Netherlands, newly built 5000 pallet storage in 3 temperature zones

 DSV Panalpina, Amsterdam Schiphol Airport

 KWE, Kintetsu World Express, Amsterdam Schiphol Airport

 SATS, Changi Airport Singapore, first IATA certified airport facility for pharmaceuticals in Asia